cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 func (k Keeper) GetTopNFraction(ctx sdk.Context, chainID string) (Dec, error)
 ```

-We also extend the `interchain-security-pd query provider list-consumer-chains` query to return information on whether a consumer chain is an Opt In or a Top N chain and with what fraction of N. This way, block explorers can present informative messages such as "This chain is secured by N% of the provider chain" for consumer chains.
+We also extend the `interchain-security-pd query provider list-consumer-chains` query to return information on whether a consumer chain is an Opt In or a Top N chain and with what N.
+This way, block explorers can present informative messages such as "This chain is secured by N% of the provider chain" for consumer chains.

 ### How do validators opt in?
 A validator can opt in by sending a new type of message that we introduce in [tx.proto](https://github.com/cosmos/interchain-security/blob/v4.0.0/proto/interchain_security/ccv/provider/v1/tx.proto#L1).